 Similar to campaigning, this is the attempt to gain votes from the electorate.

 The individuals able to vote in an election.
-For student groups, this means any student who is a fully paid member of the group in question.
+At Royal Holloway, this means any student who is a member of the Students’ Union.
+Unless you have opted out, you are automatically a member of the SU, and are therefore eligible to vote.

 The individual responsible for ensuring fairness in the elections.
-For this election, this role is filled by the Students’ Union’s Head of Membership Support and Engagement and the role of Deputy Returning Officer will be filled by the Students’ Union’s Deputy Head of Membership Support and Engagement.
+In this set of elections, this role is filled by the Head of Membership Engagement.
+The role of Deputy Returning Officer will be filled by the Student Voice Manager, assisted by the Representation and Democracy Coordinator and the Interim Senior Academic Communities Coordinator.

 Registered charity no: 1141998